vlevit/notify-send.sh/README.md

 The dependencies are GNU's `coreutils`, `gdbus` (shipped with glib2), and a any POSIX compliant shell as a runtime provider.

-In Debian and Ubuntu you can ensure all dependencies are installed with the following command (this also prevents automatic install state clobbering):
+In Ubuntu you can ensure all dependencies are installed with the following command (this also prevents automatic install state clobbering):

 ```sh
 if ! dpkg -S "$(type -p gdbus)"; then sudo apt-get install libglib2.0-bin; fi;
 ```

+***forewarning:*** The TUI has changed, from master.
+The original TUI wasn't POSIX compliant.
+It sought to emulate and replace notify-send, which used a non-POSIX-compliant TUI.
+That has been discarded in favor of POSIX adherence: using `-h` for help over `-?`; `--hint`'s partner has been changed to `-H`.
+Linux is POSIX compliant, and I would argue any OS derived from it should at least maintain consistency within that specification.
+It provides a unified interface for users that removes complications when moving between alternative distributions.

+In the future, I may inquire about introducing these features upstream within `notify-send`.
+I don't want to introduce any extra complexity into the Linux notification ecosystem by releasing this toolkit.
+Think of this as a proof of concept project.

 ### Examples